percona/postgresql-docs/docs/pg-stat-monitor.md

 ## Installation

 This section describes how to install `pg_stat_monitor` from Percona repositories.
-To learn about other installation methods, see the [Installation](https://docs.percona.com/pg-stat-monitor/install.html) section in the `pg_stat_monitor` documentation.
+To learn about other installation methods, see the [Installation :octicons-link-external-16:](https://docs.percona.com/pg-stat-monitor/install.html) section in the `pg_stat_monitor` documentation.

 **Preconditions**:

 To install `pg_stat_monitor` from Percona repositories, you need to subscribe to them.
-To do this, you must have the [`percona-release` repository management tool](https://www.percona.com/doc/percona-repo-config/installing.html) up and running.
+To do this, you must have the [`percona-release` repository management tool :octicons-link-external-16:](https://www.percona.com/doc/percona-repo-config/installing.html) up and running.

 To install `pg_stat_monitor`, run the following commands: